10 Social Media Post Examples That Drive Engagement

 - Have an influencer partner give your nonprofit a shoutout

-Whenever your nonprofit is going to make a big announcement, whether informing your audience that you’re starting a new social media account or sharing the date for your next fundraising event, consider:
+Whenever your nonprofit goes to make a big announcement, whether informing your audience that you’re starting a new social media account or sharing the date for your next fundraising event, consider:

 - What photo will best capture the emotion of your announcement

-- How your social media post will work in conjunction with press releases and other marketing tools
+- How your social media campaign will work with press releases and other nonprofit marketing tools

-Your nonprofit should be responsive to both national and local events impacting your community.
-Let your audience know how things are affecting you and how your thoughts are with them during this time.
-In doing so, you offer both needed compassion to people facing challenges and communicate your authenticity to your audience.
+Let your audience know how things affect you and your thoughts on the situation during that time.
+In doing so, you offer compassion to people facing challenges and communicate your authenticity to your audience.
 Your supporters will be more likely to engage with your content if they see you as an ally rather than a faceless brand.

-Through authentic and creative social media posts that are responsive to current events, nonprofits can not only grow an audience, but also foster critical engagement among their supporters.
-This community-building can help both your nonprofit and several cross-cutting social issues.
+With an original and creative nonprofit social media strategy, your nonprofit can grow an audience and foster critical engagement among supporters.
+This community-building can help strengthen your nonprofit while simultaneously supporting several significant social issues.

 Subscribe to the Classy Blog